MarioniLab/simpleSingleCellResults/work-1-reads.knit.md

 *[limma](https://bioconductor.org/packages/3.8/limma)* does not account for the uncertainty of clustering, which means that the _p_-values are much lower than they should be.
 This is not a concern in other analyses where the groups are pre-defined.
 - The `overlapExprs` function may also be useful here, to prioritize candidates where there is clear separation between the distributions of expression values of different clusters.
+This uses the Wilcoxon rank sum test to detect uneven mixing of the distributions of expression values between clusters.
-This differs from `findMarkers`, which is primarily concerned with the log-fold changes in average expression between clusters.
+By contrast, `findMarkers` uses t-tests and is primarily concerned with log-fold changes.

 # Concluding remarks